 -h option yields the following usage message:

-For example, to do inference of an UByte image on a GPU run the following command:
+You can do inference of an image using a pre-trained model on a GPU using the following command:

 |Deprecation Begins||June 1, 2020|